Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (828) 665-8688

-The 6,730-acre Headwaters State Forest opened to the public in September 2018 after nine years of work to conserve lands that surround the upper reaches of the East Fork French Broad River.
-The forest is open for hiking, hunting, fishing, and wildlife viewing.
+The 6,730-acre Headwaters State Forest surround the upper reaches of the East Fork French Broad River.
+The forest is open for hunting, fishing, hiking and wildlife viewing, but has no public facilities, such as bathrooms or a visitor’s center, and has limited parking.
 The 18-foot East Fork Falls is a short walk from the road.
 The N.C.
 Forest Service will make resources available to assist with educational efforts by schools, colleges, and other natural resource management organizations in the forest.
 Headwaters State Forest is located about 10 miles south of Brevard, close to the towns of Cedar Mountain and Rosman, in southern Transylvania County.
 Part of the forest borders South Carolina.
-There is limited parking and no other development.

 G.W.
 Hill Forest